Unfinished history

 Scotland Forever!
 Elizabeth Thompson (1881)

-What is history for?
+Just what is history for?

 History is a set of lies agreed upon.